ClashStrategic/release-config/README.md

 # @clash-strategic/release-config

 Shared semantic-release configuration for Clash Strategic repositories.
-This package provides a standardized configuration for automated versioning, changelog generation, and releases across all our projects.
+This package provides a **simple and easy-to-use** configuration for automated versioning, changelog generation, and releases across all our projects.

-## Features
+## ✨ Features

 - 🚀 **Automated versioning** using semantic-release
 - 📝 **Automatic changelog generation**